go-gitea/gitea/docs/content/doc/usage/actions/act-runner.en-us.md

   host: "192.168.8.17"
   # Use the port number obtained in step 2
   port: 8088
 ```

-4. When starting the container, map the cache port to the host machine:
+- 4.When starting the container, map the cache port to the host machine:

 ```bash
 docker run \
   --name gitea-docker-runner \